Ph.D.

 The Oregon Center for Electrochemistry supports a rigorous and exciting Ph.D. research program.

-There are three paths into the Ph.D. program.
+There are many paths into the Ph.D. program at the University of Oregon

 Traditional Ph.D.
 Track: Students apply to the chemistry (or physics) PhD program.
 Chemistry PhD students typically do three 11-week research rotations in three different research groups during their first year while serving as graduate teaching assistants and taking coursework relevant to their research interests.
 PhD students joining OCE laboratories typically help teaching in the electrochemistry graduate program coursework periodically as senior students, but are primarily supported by research grants.